Is Burford Capital Ltd (BUR) Set to Underperform? Analyzing the

 The GF Score is a stock performance ranking system developed by GuruFocus using five aspects of valuation, which has been found to be closely correlated to the long-term performances of stocks by backtesting from 2006 to 2021.
 The stocks with a higher GF Score generally generate higher returns than those with a lower GF Score.
 Therefore, when picking stocks, investors should invest in companies with high GF Scores.
 The GF Score ranges from 0 to 100, with 100 as the highest rank.

-Burford Capital Ltd is a finance firm providing litigation finance, insurance, and risk transfer, law firm lending, corporate intelligence and judgment enforcement, and a wide range of investment activities.
+With a market cap of $3.39 billion and sales of $158.1 million, Burford Capital Ltd is a finance firm providing litigation finance, insurance, and risk transfer, law firm lending, corporate intelligence and judgment enforcement, and a wide range of investment activities.
 It operates in two segments: Capital provision, which is the provision of capital to the legal industry or in connection with legal matters, both directly and through investment in the group's managed funds; Asset management and other services, which includes the provision of services to the legal industry, including litigation insurance; and other corporate.
 The geographical segments include the United States, United Kingdom, Singapore, Hong Kong, China, and Australia.
-With a market cap of $3.615 billion and sales of $158.1 million, the company's operating margin currently stands at 0.

 Financial Strength Analysis